diku-dk/futhark/docs/package-management.rst

 Note that ``futhark-pkg upgrade`` will *never* upgrade across a major version number.
 Due to the principle of Semantic Import Versioning, a new major version is a completely different package from the point of view of the package manager.
-Thus, you will need to use ``futhark-pkg add`` to add it and ``futhark-pkg remove`` to remove the old major version.
+Thus, to upgrade to a new major version, you will need to use ``futhark-pkg add`` to add the new version and ``futhark-pkg remove`` to remove the old version.
+Or you can keep it around - it is perfectly acceptable to depend on multiple major versions of the same package, because they are really different packages.

 Releasing a Package
 -------------------